vlastavesely/gtksourceview-langs/README.md

 * added highlighting of trailing whitespaces and spaces before a tab.
 * added highlighting of `@placeholders@` and assigned variables.

+### perl.lang
+* *copied from GtkSourceView 3.24.3*.
+* added highlighting of trailing whitespaces and spaces before a tab.

 ### php.lang
 * *copied from GtkSourceView 3.24.3*.
 * added highlighting of trailing whitespaces and spaces before a tab.